nealde/EchemFromChess/README.md

 # EchemFromChess
-A supporting respository for "What Can Electrochemistry Learn From Chess"
+A supporting respository for "What Can Electrochemistry Learn From Chess" - to be completed upon publication.